noble/noble/README.md

 ### Maximum simultaneous connections

+This limit is imposed upon by the Bluetooth adapter hardware as well as it's firmware.

 | Platform |     |
 | :------- | --- |
 | OS X 10.11 (El Capitan) | 6 |